 Morphology is the study of the formation and inflection of words.
 It studies how morphemes (the smallest units of meaning) are combined to form words from components such as roots and affixes.
 For example, the word dogs contains two morphemes dog and the plural s.

-Morpheme is the smallest meaningful unit of a language.
+Morpheme is the smallest meaningful unit of language.
 A vocal-auditory morpheme is composed of phonemes, the smallest units of sound.
 A written morpheme is composed of graphemes, the smallest units of a written language (e.g. alphabetical letters).
-A visual-manual morpheme is composed of parameters (equivalent to phonemes).
+A visual-manual morpheme is composed of parameters (and their primes).

-A free morpheme is when it can stand alone as a word.
-E.g. dog, stop in English.
-There are many free morphemes in ASL, such as again, love, see, your, etc.
+Free morpheme is when it can stand alone as a word.
+Free morphemes in English, for example, are: dog, stop, smile, etc. ASL: again, love, see, your, etc.

 Numeral incorporation are described in works by Scott Liddell and Robert E. Johnson.

 Clayton Valli, et al. "Linguistics of American Sign Language: An Introduction."
 Washington, D.C.: Gallaudet University Press.
 2005.
 Pp 17.

 Charlotte Haker-Shenk and Dennis Cokely.
 "American Sign Language: A Teacher's Resource Text on Grammar and Culture."
 Washington, D.C.: Gallaudet Press.
 1980.

 Browse ASL and Deaf culture topics.